Login For Dealer Pricing

 Although shortness of breath is not necessarily a dehydration symptom, the two tend to occur together.
 They are both caused by intense physical exertions in hot weather.

 The most important symptom of dehydration is the one provided naturally by your body – thirst.
+It is one of the earliest symptoms developed by the body, since it is caused by relatively small deficits or losses of fluid in the body.

 However, doctors can also detect the condition via lab tests.
 These tests would include: